-QCF offers the following types of professional address services for limited companies and their directors:
+Quality Company Formations offer the following types of professional address services for limited companies and their directors:

-Companies which do not have a commercial office can use our registered office address service.
+Companies that do not have a commercial office can use our registered office address service.
 For an annual fee of £39.00 plus VAT, companies get a central London, Covent Garden address which they can use as their own registered office address.

 This address can be used to register the company and for all official documents and correspondence.
 We will scan and email all official government mail to you on the same day we receive it – free of charge.

-Company directors who would otherwise need to use their home address as their official correspondence address, can use our service address offering.
+Company directors who would otherwise need to use their home address as their official correspondence address can use our service address offering.
 For an annual fee of £26.00 plus VAT, company directors are provided with a central London service address.

 This can be used as the director’s statutory correspondence address for the receipt of official government mail.
 We will scan and email all official government mail to you, free of charge.

-Company secretaries, members of LLPs, subscribers (i.e. first shareholders or guarantors who become members during the company registration process) and People with Significant Control (PSCs) can also use the correspondence address service.
+Company secretaries, members of LLPs, subscribers (i.e. first shareholders or guarantors who become members during the company registration process), and People with Significant Control (PSCs) can also use the correspondence address service.

-Companies which need an address for all their general business correspondence can use our business address service.
+Companies that need an address for all their general business correspondence can use our business address service.
 For an annual fee of £96.00 plus VAT, your business gets a central London address which you can use as your primary correspondence address*.

 We will forward all your business mail received at this address to an alternative address of your choosing, on a daily basis.